lolo101/ddd-ast/README.md

 # DDD AST

-Extract identifiers from Java sources
+Find out whether your codebase is **Strongly Typed 💪** or _Stringly Typed 🤦🏻_

-## Objective
+## Why ?

-Quickly establish a list of identifiers with their # of occurrences to match them with the ubiquitous language dictionary and calculate a "DDD score"
+I believe that excellent code quality requires the developer to have a firm understanding of the business they implement.

+I believe a firm understanding of the business reflects in a meaningful typing of the code.

 ## Principle

+The idea is to collect types used in the business logic code in order to compare it with the ubiquitous language.

+With this insight the developer can quantify how much the codebase correctly models the problem to solve.

+## The tool

-Uses [java-parser](https://github.com/jhipster/prettier-java/tree/master/packages/java-parser) to build Concrete Syntax Tree from Java files and extract identifiers and then collecting them, counting and sorting by count
+ddd-ast uses [java-parser](https://github.com/jhipster/prettier-java/tree/master/packages/java-parser) to build Concrete Syntax Tree from Java files, collects types identifiers that describe:
+- fields
+- variables
+- parameters
+- methods result

 ## How to use